 Newsjacking involves campaigns that piggyback the company’s brand onto breaking news.
 It’s based around real-time events where the company acts quickly to take advantage of an opportunity.
 For instance, Oakley’s forward thinking got good play when the Chilean mine workers were finally hoisted from their subterranean nightmare.
 After so many hours in darkness they’d surely need sunglasses, right?
 All of them emerged wearing a new pair of Oakley shades – and Oakley emerged with some earned news coverage.

-Other newsjacking are much subtler than this example, such as using keywords.
-Search engine optimization can be thought of as a form of newsjacking.
+Other forms of newsjacking are much subtler than this example, such as using keywords.
+You can think of search engine optimization as a form of newsjacking.
 Appropriately and strategically used keywords can use current news as leverage when placed into a press release or even a high-value blog post.
 What are some other newsjacking concepts?

 Newsjacking can be a symbiotic relationship that benefits both PR pros and journalists.
 PR professionals use the process to get journalists interested in an angle for their clients that pushes the story into the news spotlight.
 Journalists looking for deeper information and a credible source for which to attribute can utilize a newsjacked blog or article.
 If the newjacked blog, media alert or tweet is relevant enough, it could have its moment in the sun as material in the first section of a national news piece.